tbklang/documentation/docs/implementation/40-instructions.md

     - By itself it is not all that useful, however, it is often used in instructions such as `IfStatementInstruction`, `WhileLoopInstruction` and `ForLoopInstruction`
+2.  `PointerDereferenceAssignmentInstruction`
+    - This is represents the assignment of some *value* to some entity referenced to by a pointer *value*
+    - It contains two `Value`-based instructions, one represents the calculation of the pointer and another represents that of the value to *assign* at the memory address calculated as the pointer

 You can find these in the source tree at `source/tlang/compiler/codegen/instruction.d`